iskrov/kotori/README.md

 2. Each new entry generates a random key to encrypt content; that key is wrapped with the user's master key.
 3. Backend stores only ciphertext and wrapped entry key; never plaintext.

-The zero-knowledge phrase-based secret tags architecture ensures that even if the server is compromised, user data remains completely secure and private with granular access control through voice-activated phrases.
+The zero-knowledge password-based architecture ensures that even if the server is compromised, user data remains completely secure and private with granular access control through voice-activated phrases.

 ## 🔐 OPAQUE Zero-Knowledge Authentication